 Have you ever found a container at the back of the fridge that looked like a science project?
 Or that condiment that you couldn’t remember when it was opened?
+Ewwwww.
+Food waste.

-Easy steps to end food waste right in your own home
+4 easy steps to end food waste right in your own home

 - For bottles and jars, write the date right on the lid.